overdev/raylibpyctbg/README.md

 ## Customization

+With *raylibctbg* you can customize many aspects of the binding.

+Options related to code style and naming conventions are:

+- **Naming convention**: choose whether you want names the same as in C Raylib (C99) or following Python's PEP8 convention.
+You can choose which names you want to keep or change the casing: fields, parameters or functions.

+- **Typing**: choose what type information to be added to names: as type hints or annotations.

+- **Member functions**: choose whether you want some functions to be bound to structure types as methods, classmethods, staticmethods, properties or context managers.

+- **Pretty-printing**: you can specify what gets returned by `__str__` and `__repr__`.

+- **Attribute swizzling**: choose whether to add attribute swizzling to Vectors, Color and Rectangle types.

+- **Context manager**: choose whether you want function pairs named `Begin*` and `End*` to form context managers.

+You can also customize library loading file paths/names, inclusion of extension headers and output filepath.

+Many of these options can be tweaked via CLI but for deeper customizations you can check out the file `raylib_api.bind.json` in the _input_ folder.

 ### `Vector{2|3|4}` swizzling:

 When added to the binding, it allows attributes to be joined and mixed in any order: